bmourino/ch359/1-MOF101/README.md

 2. Select this tool
 3. Pressing ctrl (or command on macos) select all atoms you wish to delete and remove it with backspace

+*To think over: what do we mean by a “clean structure” and why do we need to make sure the structure is properly cleaned?*

 ## 2. Gathering information about our MOFs

 Run the jupyter notebook with the following: